swill/patchwork/CONTRIBUTING.md

 # now you are all set to push your changes to your fork
 $ git push
 ```

+At this point, you will have code changes on your fork which you want to propose to be added to the official repo through a pull request.

+#### Create a pull request

+1. In your browser, navigate to: [github.com/swill/patchwork](https://github.com/swill/patchwork)
+2. Click on the `Pull requests` tab near the top left of the page.
+3. Github should recognize that you have changes in your fork that can be the source of a new pull request.
+4. I don't remember the exact wording, but there will be a green button on the top right that says something like `Create pull request`.
+5. Click the button and walk through the wizard to submit the pull request.
+6. The board / admins will review the changes, and merge the Pull Request once approved.
+7. When the pull request is merged into `main`, a Github Action will automatically publish the change to the public website.

 ### Pulling in upstream changes